mklef121/react-tailwind-table/README.md

 ### No Content Message
-table_header

 When there is no data to display (rows props is empty), the `No Data Availaible` text is shown.
 The `no_content_text` props controls the text.

 ### Hide Search

-By default, the search input form is vissible, to hide it, pass a `false` to the  `show_search` prop.
+By default, the search input form is visible, to hide it, pass a `false` to the  `show_search` prop.

 ## Using In Your Component